 Their perseverance is paying off, as a whole new generation of martial arts warriors has emerged in ONE Championship.
 Here are four rising Indonesian heroes who are making their nation proud.

 Stefer Rahardian was not supposed to be here.

 Raised by a single mother after his parents separated, the East Jakarta native grew up in a rough neighborhood riddled with drugs and gangs, and suffered after constantly being bullied in school.
 He even suffered a torn ACL in 2011, and he could not afford to fix it.

 With the help of his gym, and an inspirational encounter with Rolles Gracie of the famed Brazilian jiu-jitsu family, “Eppen” got back on his feet.
 And now, he competes in the cage as one of Indonesia’s brightest stars.

-Through martial arts, the Jakarta resident paid her own way through school, and later achieved feats such as becoming an Indonesian national champion, and an SEA Games bronze medalist in wushu.
+Through martial arts, the Jakarta resident paid her own way through school, and later achieved feats such as becoming an Indonesian national wushu champion, and a Wushu World Championship bronze medalist.

 Her shift to the cage did not get off to a perfect start, but it only pushed her to get better.
 The 29-year-old has already competed twice in 2018, and won both her matches via first-round stoppages.